barryclark/jekyll-now/_posts/2017-02-14-opening-up-security.md

 ## Overview

-There has been a cultural shift in recent years around who is responsible for implementing security.
+I believe that there has been a cultural shift in recent years around who is responsible for implementing security within a business.

-Perhaps the most concrete example of this, is the ever increasing number of development teams, implementing their own secret management systems using tooling like Vault to store their business secrets, with their info-sec teams then moving more towards of a role of supporting the implementation of secured-by-design principles; rather than being the driving force behind it.

 A really good example of this is that more and more development teams are starting to implement secret management into their workflows, but not as a result of the info sec teams pushing forward, instead as a result of the tooling being available to help them do this programatically.
 The result now being that info sec teams are moving to a role of supporting the overall defence in depth, rather than having to lead the charge in adoption of secret management best practice.

+Perhaps the most concrete example of this, is the ever increasing number of development teams implementing their own secret management systems using new tools like Vault (from Hashicorp) to store their business secrets.
+This has lead to a bit of a shift in the role of their info-sec teams, who have begun to move more towards of a role of supporting the implementation of secured-by-design principles; rather than being the driving force behind it.

 Previously, if you wanted to store your secrets, you would have had to go and ask the IT procurement department for budget to buy a HSM(1), and spend three months integrating that into your workflow to see the benefits.
 Now, with the rise of containerisation, and with the widespread adoption of cloud services, people have been writing software to bring more low-cost automation to these workflows.